-Caprice Kwai is a 21 year old model, blogger and jewellery designer who is living with osteoarthritis, joint hyper mobility and chronic pain syndrome.
+Caprice Kwai is a 21year old model, blogger and jewellery designer who is living with osteoarthritis, joint hyper mobility and chronic pain syndrome.
 Following her diagnosis aged just 10, Caprice set her sights on living a life full of possibilities and opportunities.
-Now, 11 years on since Caprice started walking with aid, Caprice is using our Wild Thing crutches, building her business, confidence and wholly focused on smashing every stigma there is when it comes to living with a disability!
+Now, 11 years on since Caprice started walking with aid, Caprice is using our Wild Thing crutches, building her business By Caprice Kwai, confidence and wholly focused on smashing every stigma there is when it comes to living with a disability!

 What's been the hardest part of living with osteoarthritis?

 I think the hardest part has been accepting the fact that I can no longer do the things I used to do.
 I can’t dance, run, or enjoy everyday activities that many people take for granted.
 I think there is a huge misconception surrounding invisible disabilities too, which has also been one of the hardest parts of living with osteoarthritis.